 How to meditate: A beginner’s guide to meditation

 First things first: You don’t need to be an ultra enlightened yogi to learn how to meditate.
-This mind-body practice—which encompasses a variety of techniques aimed at cultivating focused, nonjudgmental self-awareness—is more approachable than you might think.
+This mind-body practice - which encompasses a variety of techniques aimed at cultivating focused, nonjudgmental self-awareness - is more approachable than you might think.
 What’s more, meditation may even improve your health.

-The trend mirrors growing scientific interest in meditation.
 “Over the past decade, there’s been a tremendous increase in the amount and quality of research about its potential role in health and wellbeing,” says Dr. Rashmi Bismark, MD, MPH, a physician specializing in preventative health and a certified yoga instructor based in the island territory of Jersey.

 Rooted in traditions thousands of years old, including Ayurvedic practices and Buddhism, meditation gets its modern-day staying power in part from being broadly accessible, says Dr. Gregory Brown, MD, a psychiatrist, certified yoga teacher, and spokesperson for the American Psychiatric Association.
 “Meditation is available to anyone regardless of age, physical condition, gender, or ethnic background,” he says.